buzzqw/TUS/OBSS/OBSSv2-eng.md

 | **Range**: | 9 m |
 | **Duration**: | 1 hour |

 For the duration of the spell, a passage appears at a point within range that you can see, on a wooden, wall or stone surface (such as a wall, ceiling, or floor) of your choice.
-Choose the opening' \*\*s dimensions: up to 3 feet wide, 6 feet tall, and 20 feet deep.
+Choose the opening' \*\*s dimensions: up to 3 meters wide, 6 meters tall, and 20 meters deep.
 The passage doesn' \*\*t create instability in the structure surrounding it.

 When the opening disappears, any creature or object still in the passage created by the spell is safely ejected to the nearest unoccupied space next to the surface where you cast the spell.